preloadMan overlooking the Venice lagoon on a grey winter day

 Silhouetted gondolier in the Grand Canal at Punta della Dogana with illuminated St Mary of Health (Santa Maria della Salute) Basilica at dusk.
 Venice, Veneto, Italy.

-Not quite in the height of the official winter season, the feast of Santa Maria della Salute, one of the most important festivals in Venice, takes place on the 21st of November; it’s truly something special to witness.
+Not quite in the height of the official winter season, the feast of Santa Maria della Salute, one of the most important festivals in Venice, takes place each year on the 21st of November; it’s truly something special to witness.

 The festival is held in tribute to Santa Maria, believed to have saved the city from the bubonic plague when it threatened its residents in 1630.
 It’s marked by a procession from the Grand Canal to the magnificent Basilica Santa Maria della Salute, which was built in gratitude in her honor.